-In 1242, a license was granted for the Bishop of Winchester to enclose land at Bishopstoke – Stoke Park (Cantor 1982, Roberts 1988).
+In 1242, a licence was granted for the Bishop of Winchester to enclose land at Bishopstoke – Stoke Park.
 Roberts shows the probable extent of the park, which included Stoke Park Wood.
-He notes it occupied a site of about 600 acres (c243 ha) located in the north corner of the Bishopstoke Parish and 1 mile west of the palace at Marwell.
-He also notes that there were various forms of parkland management other than, or in conjunction with, having deer on the site, and mentions that: there was a field of oats at Bishopstoke Park in 1246-47; rabbits from the ‘coney garth’ at Cunniger Hill the area north west of the wood; and a vineyard on the site in 1477-78.
-This last date saw extensive work on the park lodge at Bishopstoke (Roberts 1988, pp 75 & 81).
-This would suggest that the land designated for housing was certainly part of the deer park.
+He notes it occupied a site of about 600 acres (c243 ha) where there were various forms of parkland management other than, or in conjunction with, having deer on the site, and mentions that: there was a field of oats at Bishopstoke Park in 1246-47; rabbits from the ‘coney garth’ at Cunniger Hill the area north west of the wood; and a vineyard on the site in 1477-78.
+This last date saw extensive work on the park lodge at Bishopstoke.
+In 1540, the Wood was formally disemparked by Bishop Stephen Gardiner.

 Cantor, L., 1982, English Medieval Landscape, London.

 Roberts, E., 1988, The Bishop of Winchester’s Deer Parks in Hampshire, 1200-1400, Proc.
 Hampshire Field Club Archaeology Soc.
 44, pp. 67-86.